Series 7 Chair 3107 New Coloursby Arne Jacobsen, 1955 — from 458,00 €

 More on Fritz Hansen's ecological guidelines can be found here

 |Warranty||5 year warranty on manufacturing defects

-Register your chair at fritzhansen.com/MY-REPUBLIC and take advantage of the extended warranty.
+Register your chair at fritzhansen.com/my-fh and take advantage of the extended warranty.
 This requires you to register within the first 3 months of date of purchase and guarantees the following warranty periods:

 10 years on frame, shell, armrests, paint, coloured ash and natural wood veneer

 Ordinary wear and damage are excluded from the warranty!

 |Accessories||Matching cushion and Glides available separately|

 |Datasheet||Please click on picture for detailed information (ca. 0.9 MB)